shawna-p/mysterious-messenger/docs/creating-characters.rst

 Declaring a LayeredImage for a New Character
 --------------------------------------------

 At the bottom of ``character_definitions.rpy`` are all the layered image definitions for the existing characters.
 A layered image allows you to show the characters on-screen during story mode and easily change their expressions.
 In order to show Emma on-screen, you will need to define a ``layeredimage emma`` here.
-As this is unchanged from the usual way of defining a layered image, you can look into [[INSERT LINK HERE]] [Ren'Py's layeredimage documentation](https://www.renpy.org/doc/html/layeredimage.html "Ren'Py layeredimage documentation") for more information on how to declare a layered image.
+As this is unchanged from the usual way of defining a layered image, you can look into  `Ren'Py's layered image documentation <https://www.renpy.org/doc/html/layeredimage.html>`_ for more information on how to declare a layered image.

 If possible, expressions should be separate from the character's body, and accessories such as glasses and masks should be separate from facial expressions.
 If a character has multiple positions, such as a side and front view, then those should be in two separate layeredimage definitions (see the definitions for characters like Jumin and Zen for how this is done).